kashakmodii/OasisInfobyte-Python-Internship/README.md

-# 🌟 Python Programming Internship at Oasis Infobyte
+# Python Programming Internship

-This repository contains all the tasks completed during my internship at **Oasis Infobyte** under the domain of **Python Programming**.
+This repository contains all the tasks completed during my internship under the domain of **Python Programming**.
 The internship provided hands-on experience in developing Python-based applications and solving real-world problems through code.

 ---

-## 📌 Task 1: Voice Assistant
+## Task 1: Voice Assistant

+---

-### ✅ Objective
+### Objective

 The goal of this task is to build a **basic voice assistant** using Python that can:
 - Take voice commands from the user